kemjin/Auto_video_rotator_for_Mac/README.md

-# Automated Movie Clips Rotator by HandBrake
+# Automated Movie Clips Rotator by using HandBrake
 There was no proper FREE app for Mac that rotates movies 90 or 270 degree in the app stores or market place.

 After googling, I found that Handbrake can rotate the video.
 However, we should use Command line interface to do that.